-In this article, we’ll cover:
+In it we’ll cover:

 - Backsplash to add height to your kitchen

-- Bold Kitchen backsplash options
+- Kitchen backsplash tile sizes

-For starters, let’s go over what the is considered “standard size” subway tile.
+For starters, let’s go over what is considered “standard size” subway tile.
 Subway tile starts at 3” x 6” with larger kitchen subway tile ranging from 4″x 8″ to 4″x 12″.

 Kitchen Backsplash with Patterns

-Oversized patterned tiles will give your kitchen renovation a “punch” and liven up the space.
-With repetitive backsplash it’s important to plan out your design ahead of time to not make the room look over-cluttered and too overpowering.
+Oversized patterned tiles will give your kitchen renovation a “punch” and liven up space.
+With repetitive backsplash, it’s important to plan out your design ahead of time to not make the room look over-cluttered and too overpowering.
 That’s why we recommend a plain countertop or even white cabinetry to highlight the beauty of the patterned backsplash.